- Standard Node reboot: A typical reboot to apply a system update or other change.

 Optional flags

-There are two optionalcwic flags you can use to expedite the total reboot time: --no-test to skip post-reboot validation, and --force to queue the reboot to begin immediately.
+The following sections describe two optionalcwic flags you can use to expedite the total reboot time.
+Use --no-test to skip post-reboot validation, and --force to queue the reboot to begin immediately.

 Skip post-reboot validation

-CoreWeave performs a post-reboot validation of a node after any reboot to ensure it is operating within acceptable tolerances.
-This test usually consumes about 30 minutes of the overall reboot time.
+CoreWeave performs a post-reboot validation of a Node after any reboot to ensure it operates within acceptable tolerances.
+This test usually takes about 30 minutes of the overall reboot time.
 To expedite reboots, you can skip the validation by using the--no-test flag.
-This sets the node PhaseState to
+This sets the Node PhaseState to

 production-reconfigure-powerreset.